 Personal Alarm Information

 The personal alarm system has been designed to help those who suffer from conditions such as deep vein thrombosis.
 Our alarm users wear a pendant button on their wrist or around their neck, and simply push the help button if they fall or feel unwell.
-The alarm connects them to our 24/7 Care Team, who respond rapidly and send help to the user’s home – through emergency contacts and the emergency services if they’re required.
+The alarm connects them to our 24/7 Response Team, who respond rapidly and send help to the user's home - through emergency contacts and the emergency services if they're required.

 Deep vein thrombosis is one of many medical conditions which qualifies you for VAT Exemption.
 This means that you will not need to pay and VAT when you purchase an alarm.
 For more information please give our customer service team a call on 0800 999 0400.
 Alternatively, complete our contact us form and we will get back to you as soon as possible.